Smart Contracts on Polkadot¶

 Introduction¶

 Polkadot offers developers multiple approaches to building and deploying smart contracts within its ecosystem.
 As a multi-chain network designed for interoperability, Polkadot provides various environments optimized for different developer preferences and application requirements.
-From native smart contract support on Asset Hub to specialized parachain environments, developers can choose the platform that best suits their technical needs while benefiting from Polkadot's shared security model and cross-chain messaging capabilities.
+From native smart contract support on Polkadot Hub to specialized parachain environments, developers can choose the platform that best suits their technical needs while benefiting from Polkadot's shared security model and cross-chain messaging capabilities.

 These guides explore the diverse smart contract options available in the Polkadot ecosystem, helping developers understand the unique advantages of each approach and make informed decisions about where to deploy their decentralized applications.